-Paying an ATM fee is one of those necessary evils that hits a universal nerve.
-No one wants to give their hard-earned money to another bank—or even worse, a nondescript convenience-store machine—just to get access to their own cash.
-And to make matters worse, some customers are charged twice—once by the ATM they’re using and once by the bank that issued the card.
+Paying an ATM fee is one of those evils that seems to hit a universal nerve.
+It can seem annoying, if not downright unfair, to hand over some of your hard-earned cash to a bank—or even worse, a nondescript convenience-store machine—just to get access to your own cash.

 Whenever possible, consider planning in advance for those times you know you’ll need cash.
-If you know you might need cash to cover parking or other costs associated with events like camping, concerts, sports games, or fairs, you can make a stop at your bank’s ATM before you head out.
+If you know you might need cash to cover parking or other costs associated with an outing, such as camping, concerts, sporting events, or fairs, it can be a good idea to make a stop at your bank’s ATM before you head out.

 That way you can avoid being up-charged at an ATM at the venue or campground.
-Some restaurants and bakeries still operate as cash-only businesses, so if you’re testing out a new spot, check the website so you’re prepared with cash if needed.
+Some independent restaurants and bakeries still operate as cash-only businesses, so if you’re testing out a new spot, you may want to check the website so you’re prepared with cash if needed.

 Using Your Bank’s ATMs

-Take some time to familiarize yourself with your bank’s closest ATM locations.
-Start with its website or app for a location finder, or utilize a general web search or even your phone’s maps app.
+Taking some time to familiarize yourself with your bank’s closest ATM locations (considering both home and work) can save you money and hassle down the line.
+There may be a location finder tool on the bank’s website or app, or you can do a general web search, or even use your phone’s maps app.

-It goes without saying that the big, national banks have more options for branded ATMs than smaller, regional institutions, but banks of all sizes partner with ATM networks in order to expand their customers’ options and provide them a fee-free banking experience.
+Generally, the larger, national banks will have more options for branded ATMs than smaller, regional institutions.
+Banks of all sizes, however, often partner with large ATM networks in order to expand their customers’ options and provide them with a fee-free banking experience.

 Finding Partner ATMs

 The biggest advantage of partnership networks is the potentially vast number of fee-free ATM locations available.
-Some of the world’s largest networks boast access to more than 60,000 ATMs in locations like convenience stores, pharmacies, and retailers.
+Some of the largest networks even include ATMs in locations like convenience stores, pharmacies, and retailers.

 This doesn’t automatically mean that your transaction will be entirely fee-free, but either your bank or the partner may waive charges.
-Check with your bank for details.
+It’s a good idea to check with your bank for details.